tamyiuchau/wstunnel/readme.md

-# wstunnel (For servers with internal TCP transparent proxy)
+# wstunnel (For servers, internal TCP transparent proxy)

 Establish a TCP socket tunnel over web socket connection, for circumventing strict firewalls.
 Server can see the real connecting IP behind (even with CloudFlare).